rushtonmd/osticket_dragdropuploader/README.md

 # Drag and Drop Upload Plugin for osTicket v1.6

-The Drag and Drop upload plugin for osTicket v1.6 will work in all modern broswers with HTML5 compatability.
+This drag and drop upload plugin for osTicket v1.6 will work in all modern broswers with HTML5 compatability.

 ## Description

 When a ticket is updated in osTicket, you are able to add a single file to the reply.
 I always thought this was a bit restricting, and wanted an easy way to upload many files.

 After this plugin in installed, it adds a Drag-and-Drop area directly above the attachments input on the reply form.
 When file(s) are dropped on to the area, the script uploads all the files as separate responses and then refreshes the page when done (to display the results).
+This way, if attachments are turned off, the drag and drop area won't be displayed.

 ## File & Folders